MASRC launches Indigenous Museum and Hall of Fame website.

 Theoren FleuryTheoren Fleury (Metis) from Russell, Man., is one of only 15 players in NHL history to average more than a point per game in both the regular season and the Stanley Cup playoffs.
 He played on Calgary's 1989 Stanley Cup championship team. |

-Keep up to date on the latest news, events and other information and the Museum and Indigenous Hall of Fame.
+Keep up to date on the latest news, events and other information and the Manitoba Indigenous Sports Hall of Fame & Virtual Museum.